RTXteam/PloverDB/README.md

 There are a couple options for automatic or semi-automatic deployment of your Plover service:

-**If for an ITRB deployment**, ask ITRB to set up continuous deployment for your fork/branch of the Plover repo, such that committing code to that branch (i.e., updating your config file(s))  will automatically trigger a rebuild of the ITRB application.
+_If for an NCATS Translator ITRB deployment_, ask ITRB to set up continuous deployment for your fork/branch of the Plover repo, such that committing code to that branch (i.e., updating your config file(s))  will automatically trigger a rebuild of the ITRB application.

-**If for a self-hosted deployment**, you can use Plover's built-in remote deployment server.
+_Otherwise, for a self-hosted deployment_, you can use Plover's built-in remote deployment server.
 You can do this like so:
 1. On the host instance:
     1. Add a `config_secrets.json` file in the root `PloverDB/` directory.
-Its contents should look something like this (where you plug in the usernames/API keys that should have deployment permissions): `{"api-keys": {"my-secret-api-key": "myusername"}}`.
-Note that you can make the key and username whatever you would like.
+Its contents should look something like this (where you plug in the usernames/API keys that should have deployment permissions):
+       1. `{"api-keys": {"my-secret-api-key": "myusername"}}`
+       2. Note that you can make the key and username whatever you would like.
     1. Start the rebuild server by running `fastapi run PloverDB/rebuild_main.py` (you may want to do this in a `screen` session or the like)
 1. From any machine, you can then trigger a deployment/rebuild by submitting a request to the `/rebuild` endpoint like the following, adapted for your own instance name/username/API key/branch:
 ```